Am I Mediocre? The Truth Most People Don’t Want to Face

 Are my current patterns moving me toward the life I actually want?

-And the important part is that this is not a fixed answer—it’s something you can start shifting from today.
+And the important thing to remember is that this isn’t a fixed answer—it’s something you can start changing today.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.